Temperature

 }

-The fragment shader gets the texture coordinates (vTexCoord) to look up which color this coordinate represents in both the temperature data and our background map.
-As a simple way of blending these colors, we multiply them by each other.
+The fragment shader samples texture coordinates (vTexCoord) to determine the color representation in both the temperature data and the background map.
+To blend these colors, we multiply them together.

 Output

-This is the result that is drawn to our canvas element.
+The result is drawn onto our canvas element.

-The raw data is not easily readable for humans, as it only contains temperature values stored in the R channel of the image.
-To make it more readable, we need to make some changes in the fragment shader.
-The vertex shader will remain the same.
+The raw temperature data is not easily readable, as it only contains temperature values stored in the R channel of the image.
+To improve readability, we apply a custom color gradient using the fragment shader.
+The vertex shader remains unchanged.

 precision mediump float;